Advertiser Disclosure

 Yet another visual treat in Optic Drift within The Real Unreal.

 All of the Meow Wolf installations are part of the same multiverse, which is evident as you see elements within The Real Unreal from other locations, like the desert trailer room with elements from House of Eternal Return in Santa Fe, the space-themed store connects to Convergence Station in Denver, and even a phone number that connected to the Omega Mart return line in Las Vegas.
-A radio broadcast in the desert trailer room from “Eternal Radio” hinted at the new Meow Wolf Houston location currently under development.
+A radio broadcast in the desert trailer room from “Eternal Radio” hinted at the new Meow Wolf Houston location.

 Overall, Meow Wolf Grapevine and the greater Meow Wolf multiverse are huge collaborative art efforts.
 More than 2,200 people, ranging from lead artists to communications leads, script and experience designers, production managers, and visual developers, have come together to create Meow Wolf installations, many working across multiple locations and projects.